Skip to content

 EmbSpatial Accuracy 72.0% ~60% +12.0%

-MMBench-En Accuracy 84.9% 84.9% No change
+MMBench-En Accuracy 84.9% 84.9% Parity

 Ablation Study

-Configuration VSI-Bench MMBench-En Note
+Configuration VSI-Bench MMBench-En Description

-Base model (no fine-tuning) ~55% 84.9% Weak spatial, strong general
+Base Model (No Fine-tuning) ~55% 84.9% Weak spatial but strong general capability

-+ 1M spatial data ~60% 84.5% Limited spatial improvement
++ 1M Spatial Data ~60% 84.5% Limited spatial improvement

-+ 8M spatial data (Full) 68.8% 84.9% Best spatial + preserved general
++ 8M Spatial Data (Full) 68.8% 84.9% Best spatial + maintained general

 Key Findings